Sufficient Incorrectness Logic: SIL and Separation SIL: Proofs

 \subsection{SIL Soundness and Completeness}

-We split the proof between soundness and completeness. \begin{proposition}[SIL is sound] Any provable SIL triple is valid. \end{proposition} \begin{proof} The proof is by structural induction on the derivation tree. \end{proof}
+We split the proof between soundness and completeness. \begin{proposition}[SIL is sound] Any provable SIL triple is valid. \end{proposition} \begin{proof} The proof is by structural induction on the derivation tree, using the characterization of Proposition~\ref{prop:sil-validity-characterization}. \end{proof}

 \begin{proposition}[SIL is complete] Any valid SIL triple is provable. \end{proposition} \begin{proof} First we show that, for any $Q$, the triple $\angletriple{\bwsem{\regr}Q}{\regr}{Q}$ is provable by induction on the structure of $\regr$.